 - Review of Donor Supported BER Programmes and Practices in Bangladesh (2011)

 - Review of Donor Supported BER Programmes and Practices in Rwanda (2011)

 - Comparative Report: 51 Lessons Donor and Development Agencies Supporting BER (2011)

 In addition to the Practical Guidance on BER and related annexes, the DCED Business Environment Working Group has also published other papers and reports on the theme, often as a basis for guidance development.
 These are listed below.

 - How to create an enabling environment for inclusive business?
-Learning from experience and debates in private sector development.
+Learning from experience and debates in private sector development, 2016.
 How can agencies help create an enabling environment for inclusive business in partner countries?
 And how, if at all, does this differ from regulatory reform and policies to facilitate private investment in general?
 In order to help answer these questions, this scoping paper summarises a very large body of emerging evidence, structuring it into key debates for further exploration.
-The paper takes a global perspective, incorporating lesssons from the inclusive business literature as well as other communities of practice in private sector development (PSD).
+The paper takes a global perspective, incorporating lessons from the inclusive business literature as well as other communities of practice in private sector development (PSD).